serizawalynn/Data-Science-Python-Projects/README.md

 # Python_Projects
 Portfolio for my Python projects.
-A majority of these were completed through CodeAcademy's Data Scientist career path certificate program.
+A majority of these were completed through Codecademy's Data Scientist career path certificate program.